 Cardiac ablation is a common AFib treatment.
 During this surgery, the doctor threads a long tube called a catheter through your blood vessels and up to your heart.
 Then they use radio waves, heat, or extreme cold to destroy the damaged tissue that’s causing your AFib.

 Although ablation takes away the need for long-term medicine or a surgical implant to correct your heartbeat, it’s less likely to be a good option if you’re obese.
 The odds that your AFib will come back after this treatment are higher than for someone with a normal BMI.
 Even small increases in BMI can raise the odds.
 And if your BMI’s over 40, you’re also more likely to have side effects from a cardiac ablation.

 So what’s the best thing to do if you’re obese and likely to have AFib?
 Experts believe the answer is weight loss.

-Getting to a healthy BMI will also help manage other health problems like blood pressure, sleep apnea, diabetes, and hyperlipidemia (high cholesterol).
+Getting to a healthy weight will also help manage other health problems like blood pressure, sleep apnea, diabetes, and hyperlipidemia (high cholesterol).
 Once those are under control, your heart should work better, too.